Jurong Lake District, the second biggest business district in Singapore outside the city.

 Integrated Tourism Development

 Recently, the Singapore Tourism Board (STB) has unveiled plans to develop a new integrated tourism development in JLD.
-It is envisaged to be a world-class destination that will offer a mix of attractions, a hotel, retail, F&B, and entertainment, with themes focused on technology, edutainment, sustainability, and wellness.
+It is envisaged to be a world-class destination that offers a mix of attractions, a hotel, retail, F&B, and entertainment, with themes focused on technology, edutainment, sustainability, and wellness.

 New Singapore Science Centre